dpse/tcli/docs/tcli.md

 weight = 15
 +++

 `tcli` is the lower-level layer and is intended to be used directly when a registered command table is not desired, e.g. when implementing a custom dispatch that interprets each typed line.
-The wrapper [`tclie`](@/tclie.md) is built entirely on top of `tcli`; everything described on this page applies in both.
+The wrapper [`tclie`](@/tclie.md) is built entirely on top of `tcli`, and everything described on this page applies to both.

 The canonical declarations live in [`include/tcli.h`](https://github.com/dpse/tcli/blob/master/include/tcli.h).